Updated: Mar 18, 2009

 AFB are commonly seen in tissues from lungs and lymph nodes.
 They are found less commonly in tissues from other sites.

 Patients in whom M kansasii infection is diagnosed should be treated with at least 3 drugs.
-The initial drug regimen should include rifampin, which has been shown to yield low failure rates (1.1%) and low long-term relapse rates (<1%).12 Rifampin is the cornerstone of treatment for M kansasii infection.
+The initial drug regimen should include rifampin, which has been shown to yield low failure rates (1.1%) and low long-term relapse rates (< 1%).[22]
+Rifampin is the cornerstone of treatment for M kansasii infection.
+Although more commonly used as an alternative in HIV-infected patients to reduce drug interaction, rifabutin shows more in vitro activity compared with rifampin.[23]

-The 2007 ATS/IDSA guidelines for nontuberculous mycobacterial (NTM) infections recommend the following regimens for treatment of M kansasii infection:11
+The 2007 ATS/IDSA guidelines for nontuberculous mycobacterial (NTM) infections recommended the following regimens for treatment of M kansasii infection:[24]

 Patients with M kansasii pulmonary infection should be closely monitored with routine clinical examinations and regular sputum for AFB smears and cultures for mycobacteria during the treatment period.
 The antimycobacterials can be stopped after AFB sputum results are negative for at least 12 months.